Joel Greenblatt

 Joel Greenblatt (born December 13, 1957) is an American academic, hedge fund manager, investor, and writer.
 He is a value investor, alumnus of the Wharton School of the University of Pennsylvania, and adjunct professor at the Columbia University Graduate School of Business.
 He runs Gotham Asset Management with his partner, Robert Goldstein.
 He is the former chairman of the board of Alliant Techsystems (1994–1995) and founder of the New York Securities Auction Corporation.
-He was a director at Pzena Investment Management, a firm specializing in value investing and asset management for high-net worth clients.
+He was a director at Pzena Investment Management, a firm specializing in value investing and asset management for high net worth clients.

 Early life and education

 Greenblatt was born in Great Neck, New York.
-Greenblatt is a graduate of The Wharton School at the University of Pennsylvania, receiving his B.S. summa cum laude in 1979 and M.B.A. in 1980.
+Greenblatt is a graduate of The Wharton School at the University of Pennsylvania, receiving his B.S., summa cum laude, in 1979 and M.B.A. in 1980.
 At Wharton, his paper "How the small investor can beat the market" was published in The Journal of Portfolio Management.
 Greenblatt spent one year studying law at Stanford Law School in California before dropping out to pursue a career in finance.

 Career in finance

 From Gotham Capital To Gotham Asset Management

 In 1985, Greenblatt started a hedge fund, Gotham Capital, with $7 million, most of which was provided by "junk-bond king" Michael Milken.
 Robert Goldstein joined Gotham Capital in 1989.
 At Gotham Capital between 1985 and 1994, Greenblatt presided over an annualized return of 50% "after all expenses" but "before general partner's incentive allocation" fees; or 30%, net of all fees.)
 Gotham specialized in "special situations" like spinoffs and other corporate restructurings".
 In January 1995 Gotham returned all capital of outside partners (approximately $500 million).

-From 1995 to 2009 Gotham Capital was closed to outside investors.
+From 1995 to 2009, Gotham Capital was closed to outside investors.

-In 2000 Gotham Capital helped Michael Burry create his hedge fund Scion Capital by buying 25% of its capital for one million dollars after taxes.
+In 2000, Gotham Capital helped Michael Burry create his hedge fund Scion Capital by buying 25% of its capital for one million dollars after taxes.
 In October 2006, Gotham's investment in the funds managed by Scion amounted to $100 million.
 Gotham exited its investments both in the managed funds by Scion Capital and as a shareholder.

-In 2008 Gotham Asset Management, LLC was created as "the successor to the investment advisory business of Gotham Capital".
+In 2008, Gotham Asset Management, LLC was created as "the successor to the investment advisory business of Gotham Capital".
 In 2010, Gotham started four conventional mutual funds raising $360 million.
-As of December 2021 Gotham Asset Management, LLC managed $3.74 billion.
+As of December 2021, Gotham Asset Management, LLC managed $3.74 billion.

 Value Investing Professor

-Greenblatt served as an adjunt professor teaching value investing classes for MBA students at Columbia University's Graduate School of Business for over 20 years.
+Greenblatt served as an adjunct professor teaching value investing classes for MBA students at Columbia University's Graduate School of Business for over 20 years.